10xJSChad/LeetConnect/README.md

  If the server terminates unexpectedly, just check the task manager for ay WebDrivers that may still be running and kill the processes.

  Not a major problem if you don't, but it won't really be helpful to leave them running if your computer is already not very performant.

+Additionally...

+### DO NOT SHARE THE SAVED DIRECTORY.
+YOUR COOKIES ARE VERY MUCH STORED IN THERE, DO NOT SHARE YOUR COOKIES.
+YOUR COOKIES SHOULD NOT BE SHARED.
+IT IS NOT A GOOD IDEA.
+DON'T DO IT.

 ---